-Notes: The above graphs summarize the expanded migration flow estimates.
+Notes: The graphs above summarize the expanded migration flow estimates.
 Figure 3a illustrates the percentage of migration flows across countries and sectors over 1990-2015, aggregated at the global level.
-Both figure 3b and figure 3c show the domestic net flows from agriculture to non-agriculture for the period 2015-2019, with figure 3b presenting results aggregated at 18 subregions and figure 3c presenting for 60 countries.
+Both Figure 3b and Figure 3c show the domestic net flows from agriculture to non-agriculture for the period 2015-2019, with Figure 3b presenting results aggregated across 18 sub-regions and Figure 3c presenting across 60 countries.